Luchiwards/job-application-tracker-api/README.md

 - `apps/api` – .NET solution (API, application, domain, infrastructure projects + test suites)
 - `apps/web` – React + Vite frontend scaffolded with TypeScript and a scalable folder layout (contains all Node.js dependencies and tooling)
+- Additional details live alongside each app: see `apps/api/README.md` for the API and `apps/web/README.md` for the web client.

 ## Prerequisites